vcpablo/vuejs-lerna-monorepo/README.md

 # VueJS + Lerna monorepo project sample

+This is a repository that support the content of the article: [VueJS - Building a basic Monorepo project](https://dev.to/vcpablo/vuejs-building-a-monorepo-using-lerna-1h1c)

 ## Project setup (installs all root dependencies and all dependencies of all inner modules)
 ```
 npm install